-After examining it with a microscope, I noticed that the resin package received in that LED was not complete, leaving part of the LED "in the air".
-This caused the accumulated sweat to short-circuit the LED and damage it irreparably.
+After examining it with a microscope, I noticed that the resin encapsulation received on that LED was not complete, leaving part of the LED "in the air".
+This has caused the accumulated sweat to short-circuit the LED and damage it irreparably.
 It is clear that I got the unit manufactured on a Monday.

-Since I cannot provide pulse sensor data while performing an exercise (although it is included in the "activity monitor" part you will see below), and the sensor is the same as the one mounted on the Mio LINK which I have analysed in the past, I copy the conclusions of that same article in this one, as the result of the comparison will be if not the same, very similar.
+Since I can't provide data from the heart rate sensor while exercising (although it is included in the "activity monitor" part that you will see below), and the sensor is the same as the one mounted on the Mio LINK which I have analysed in the past, I copy the conclusions of that same article in this one, as the result of the comparison will be if not the same, very similar.

 In all the tests I have done with Mio LINK, it has proved to be totally reliable.
 The pulse data it gives is always the same, very similar to that given by a chest strap.

 To see it, nothing better than a multi output chart in continuous comparison.